beitzelorg/beitzelorg.workspace/source/_posts/Dynamic-Time-Warping-an-F-Implementation.md

     path.[n,m]
 {% endcodeblock %}

 Here is my first pass.
 Again, I ran this multiple times, and this is a representative result.
 And ouch.
-I know functional languages have a reputation for slower performance, but we need to be able to do better.
+I know functional languages have a reputation for slower performance, but I need to be able to do better.
 Not ony is it slower, but the GC #s are 10x worse than my baseline.

 {% codeblock lang:fsharp %}
 let cost = myDtwArray2D_A ibmData fordData